Kelly C. Degnan: Ambassador to Georgia

 In her first public speech during the appointment ceremony, Degnan called Russia a hostile neighbor to Georgia, and outlined that her mission would be dedicated to deepening relations between Washington and Tbilisi in the development of democracy, trade and security.

 Ambassador Degnan outlined Georgia's impressive progress in the fight against corruption, in matters of doing business and highlighted that 2020 Georgian parliamentary election would play a very important role in the development of Georgia.

 In her speech, Kelly Degnan repeatedly called Georgia an important strategic partner of the United States and highlighted the participation of Georgian units in operations in Afghanistan.

-Swearing-In Ceremony
+Swearing-in ceremony

 Ambassador Degnan's swearing-in ceremony on January 18, 2020, was in the Treaty Room on the Seventh Floor of the U.S. State Department in Washington, DC, and was attended by a number of dignitaries, including the Georgian Ambassador to the United States, Ambassador David Bakradze.

-Presentation of Credentials
+Presentation of credentials

 Degnan presented her credentials to Georgian President Salome Zourabichvili at the Orbeliani Palace in Tbilisi on January 31, 2020.

+Political Advisor to the Chairman of the Joint Chiefs of Staff at the Pentagon

+In September 2023, Kelly C. Degnan became the Political Advisor to the Chairman of the Joint Chiefs of Staff at the Pentagon, the nation's highest-ranking military officer, and the principal military advisor to the President, Secretary of Defense, and National Security Council.
+Kelly overlapped briefly with Army General Mark Milley (ret.) and is now working closely with Air Force General Charles Q. Brown, Jr.

 Personal life

-Degnan speaks Italian, French, Turkish, and Urdu.
+Degnan speaks Italian, French, Turkish, Urdu, and Georgian.